Can Calvin Booth do even better than Tim Connelly in Denver?

 In 2020, Calvin Booth was named GM of the Denver Nuggets by Tim Connelly, president of basketball operations for the franchise and a real decision-maker in town.
 In May 2022, the latter left Colorado for Minnesota and Calvin Booth must therefore succeed him as the real boss.
 A difficult task to assume but which Calvin Booth seems to accommodate, since he has just been extended in this role.
 A look back at his career as a player and manager, sometimes chaotic, sometimes more peaceful.

 Tim Connelly in Denver is a nine-year story.
 Nine years during which he worked, little by little, to try to bring the Nuggets to the heights of the Western Conference.
-And that’s what he managed to do since after five seasons without a Playoff, the Colorado franchise returned to the postseason in 2019 and hasn’t left it since.
+And that’s what he managed to do since following five seasons without a Playoff, the Colorado franchise returned to the postseason in 2019 and hasn’t left it since.
 She even climbed to the Conference final in 2020, a final lost to future champions, the Lakers of LeBron James and Anthony Davis.
-But Tim Connelly in Denver is all about building a team.
-It’s Nikola Jokić, Jamal Murray, Michael Porter Jr… All of this never ended but it could have, thanks to the injuries, and then like any good story at an end, this summer Tim Connelly decided to go to greener countries perhaps, in Minnesota, at the Wolves of Karl-Anthony Towns and now Rudy Gobert.
+But Tim Connelly in Denver is all regarding building a team.
+It’s Nikola Jokić, Jamal Murray, Michael Porter Jr… All of this never ended but it might have, thanks to the injuries, and then like any good story at an end, this summer Tim Connelly decided to go to greener countries perhaps, in Minnesota, at the Wolves of Karl-Anthony Towns and now Rudy Gobert.

 In Denver it is therefore Calvin Booth who now has full powers or almost.
 The succession task is complicated, but CB has just signed a new three-year contract, until 2025, and for owner Josh Kroenke, this decision was a no-brainer.